Interactive Local Foodshed Map

 Looking for more maps related to food and agriculture?
 Check out these maps below:

-Other useful resources: We also found useful resources through RISE’s urban farm map and the USDA Farmers Markets Directory.
+Other useful resources: The USDA Farmers Markets Directory.
 Farms that practice sustainable agriculture practices stated which farmers markets they sell to and that information is provided in the farmers markets’ information boxes.
-In addition, we included all farmers markets in the state of Missouri to allow all Missourians to know where they can start if they want to get connected with local food.